EGI-Federation/fedcloud-documentation/source/vmi.rst

 * Disable all services unless necessary for the intended tasks.

-* Make sure the firewall config (iptables for Linux, also on IPv6) is minimally open.
+* Make sure the firewall configuration (iptables for Linux, also on IPv6) is minimally open.

 * Put no shared credentials (passwords) in any image.